qodym/Shipping-Data-EDA/README.md

-# Shipping Data Exploratory Data Analysis
+# Shipping Exploratory Data Analysis
 An international e-commerce company based wants to discover key insights from their customer database.

 ## Data Exploration